MicrosoftDocs/visualstudio-docs/subscriptions/edit-license.md

 3. Next, save the file locally so you can easily find it and make any necessary changes prior to uploading it.

-4. Return to the Visual Studio Subscriptions Administration portal and in the Bulk Edit dialog box, select **Browse**.
+4. Return to the Visual Studio Subscriptions Admin portal and in the Bulk Edit dialog box, select **Browse**.
 Select the Excel file you saved and select **OK**.
 The upload progress appears.
    > [!div class="mx-imgBorder"]
    > ![Editing a License - Bulk Edits File Upload](_img/edit-license/edit-license-bulk-file-upload1.png "Screenshot of the Edit multiple subscribers dialog.
 The name of the completed template is highlighted.")